 Hans Rollmann is a writer, editor, and broadcaster based in Canada.
-An award-winning journalist, he's a reporter/editor with the online media publication The Independent (TheIndependent.ca) and Program Director at community radio station CHMR-FM.
-He adores travel, writing, and Portuguese cheese.
-He abhors vacuums, stir-fries and brussels sprouts.
-He's ambivalent on broccoli and the Oxford comma.
-He can be reached by email at hansnf [at-sies] gmail [dot-sies] com or on Twitter @hansnf.
+Hans is a reporter/editor with the online media publication The Independent (TheIndependent.ca) and Program Director at community radio station CHMR-FM.
+Hans can be reached by email at hansnf [at] gmail or on Twitter @hansnf.

 Marie Davidson and L'Œil Nu's Renegade Breakdown is a brave album that's not afraid to transcend genre in its exploration of style and technique.